Incense offering in rabbinic literature: Purpose

 Some suggest that the command to offer incense was to purify the air and to perfume it, in order to mask the bad odors from the sacrificed animals.
-Others say that the command to offer incense was to ward off evil spirits and demons.
-Philosopher and Rabbi, Maimonides, rationalizes even further and writes: "There is a well-known saying of our Sages, 'In Jericho they could smell the incense [that was burnt in the Temple.'
+Others say that the command to offer incense was to ward off evil spirits and demons, while still others say that the purpose was to atone for the "evil tongue," spoken by one person against another.
+The Zohar (Ki Tisa) states that the purpose of burning the holy incense was to mitigate and render impending judgments less severe.
+Philosopher and Rabbi, Maimonides, rationalizes even further and writes: "There is a well-known saying of our Sages, 'In Jericho they could smell the incense [that was burnt in the Temple].'
 This provision likewise tended to support the dignity of the Temple.
 If there had not been a good smell, let alone if there had been a rancid smell, it would have produced in the minds of the people the reverse of respect; for our heart generally feels elevated in the presence of some good odor, and is attracted thereby, but it abhors and avoids bad smell."

 A more esoteric explanation given for its function is to remind man that all things are from God and for God.
 The mystical tradition associates ketoreth (קְטֹרֶת) with the Aramaic word קטר, meaning a 'bind' or 'knot.'
-The incense thus reflects an underlying harmony and inter-connectivity in the universe, as it unites together the core essence of all forces — life, matter, and spirit — according to the recipe prescribed in the Torah.
+The incense thus reflects an underlying harmony and inter-connectivity in the universe, as it unites together the core essence of all forces—life, matter, and spirit—according to the recipe prescribed in the Torah.

 Another purpose for burning the incense was to cover the Holy of Holies, where the Ark of the Covenant resided, with a kind of 'smoke screen'.
 The reason for this was to shield the priest from the presence of God.
 In the Book of Exodus it says that this is where God 'will meet' with the priest.
 Moreover, the "cloud" was comparable to the smoke which filled the Tabernacle in future generations.